segmentio/segment-docs/src/connections/destinations/catalog/actions-kameleoon/index.md

 {% include components/actions-fields.html %}

 The integration requires that you use the same system of identifiers for both tools.
 While Segment uses the userId, Kameleoon uses the kameleoonVisitorCode.
 In order to identify which visitor triggered the forwarded Segment events, you must include the kameleoonVisitorCode inside your Segment events.
-To know more, see [Kameleoon's documentation page](https://help.kameleoon.com/setting-up-segment-destination-actions/#Matching_an_Segmentio_user_with_a_Kameleoon_visitor){:target="_blank”}.
+To know more, see [Kameleoon's documentation on matching a Segment user with a Kameleoon visitor](https://help.kameleoon.com/setting-up-segment-destination-actions/#Matching_an_Segmentio_user_with_a_Kameleoon_visitor){:target="_blank”}.

 ## Migration from the classic Kameleoon destination

 To migrate from the classic Kameleoon destination:
 1. Include the `kameleoonVisitorCode` in your Segment events for accurate visitor tracking.
-To know more, see [the dedicated documentation page](https://help.kameleoon.com/setting-up-segment-destination-actions/#Matching_an_Segmentio_user_with_a_Kameleoon_visitor){:target="_blank”}.
+To know more, see [Kameleoon's documentation on matching a Segment user with a Kameleoon visitor](https://help.kameleoon.com/setting-up-segment-destination-actions/#Matching_an_Segmentio_user_with_a_Kameleoon_visitor){:target="_blank”}.
 2. Define mapping and filters on the destination configuration page.
 3. Test events to ensure accurate goal creation and conversion tracking.
 4. Activate the Kameleoon (Actions) destination when everything is ready and tested.